bcdasilv/sentiment-analysis-on-issues/README.md

 # Senior-Project
 This is my senior project for running sentiment analysis on commit messages for Jira projects.
 This package includes the code that I wrote for obtaining the data from Jira to run the analysis.

 There were a few APIs that I tried out for querying Jira, but [JRJC (Jira REST Java Client)](https://docs.atlassian.com/jira-rest-java-client-api/2.0.0-m31/jira-rest-java-client-api/apidocs/) was the one that worked best for me.
 It is a bit wonky and weird to use, but I was able to get it work well enough.

-Here's a walkthrough of the JRJC.java class that explains how it works:
+All the magic happens in `JRJC.java` and `SSWrapper.java`.
+Here's a walkthrough of the code:

 ## `setup()`
 The `setup()` method sets up the Jira client and creates a new CSV file to dump the data.
 Notice that the `createWithBasicHttpAuthentication()` call requires your Jira username and password.
 If you don't have a Jira account, signing up is free and easy.